-- 2. Components are added to the container using a form of the add method in which the second parameter is a String giving a name to the component. - 3.
+- 4. Netbeans provides good support for using this kind of layout as well. - F. A CardLayout shows just one component at a time. - 1.
+Components are added to the container using a form of the add method in which the second parameter is a String giving a name to the component. - 2.
 The layout object itself supports methods that allow the program to specify which component is to be shown: